SysCd/aws-devops-ci-cd/README.md

   5. **Kubernetes Creates Pod:** EKS orchestrates the Pod deployment.
   6. **Run Container:** Docker container runs the Nginx app on port 80.

-## Cost Optimization Strategy
+# Cost Optimization Strategy

-### Overview
+## Overview

 To maintain low costs while ensuring the necessary resources for the EKS Pods in this AWS DevOps CI/CD project, a cost optimization strategy was implemented.
-The transition from `t3.micro` to `t3.small` EKS Worker Node instances was made to support the project’s requirements, given the constraints of the AWS Free Tier.
+The transition from `t3.micro` to `t3.small`, and now to `t3.medium` EKS Worker Node instances, was made to support the growing demands of the cluster, including monitoring with Prometheus, Grafana, and nginx, given the constraints of the AWS Free Tier and resource limitations.

-### Decision and Rationale
+## Decision and Rationale

-- **Initial Setup:** The project began with `t3.micro` instances (2 vCPUs, 1 GiB memory), which are within the AWS Free Tier (750 hours/month).
-However, this limited capacity was insufficient for running multiple Pods (e.g., `nginx-deployment.yml` with `replicas: 2`).
+- **Initial Setup:** The project began with `t3.micro` instances (2 vCPUs, 1 GiB memory), within the AWS Free Tier (750 hours/month), but this capacity was insufficient for multiple Pods (e.g., `nginx-deployment.yml` with `replicas: 2`).
-- **Upgrade to `t3.small`:** Upgrading to `t3.small` (2 vCPUs, 2 GiB memory) provided adequate resources (20% baseline performance, 24 CPU credits/hr) while incurring a minimal cost outside the Free Tier boundary.
+- **Upgrade to `t3.small`:** Moving to `t3.small` (2 vCPUs, 2 GiB memory) provided better resources (20% baseline performance, 24 CPU credits/hr) and supported initial scaling, incurring a minimal cost outside the Free Tier (`$0.012` on-demand, `$0.008` 3-year reserved).
-- **Cost Impact:** This upgrade resulted in a small hourly cost (`$0.012` on-demand, `$0.008` 3-year reserved), balanced against operational efficiency.
+- **Upgrade to `t3.medium`:** Due to resource constraints (e.g., memory usage nearing 83% on `t3.small` with 14 pods and 20 containers), the cluster was upgraded to `t3.medium` (2 vCPUs, 4 GiB memory) to handle increased load (40% baseline performance, 24 CPU credits/hr).
+This move was necessary to prevent service downtime, supporting monitoring tools like Prometheus and Grafana.
+- **Cost Impact:** The `t3.medium` upgrade increases the hourly cost to approximately `$0.0416` on-demand (or ~$1.00/day for 2 instances, ~£0.79/day at 1 USD = 0.79 GBP), but it ensures stability and scalability.

-### Cost Optimization Measures
+## Cost Optimization Measures

 - **Budget Alerts:** AWS Budgets were set up to monitor spending and receive email notifications when thresholds are exceeded.